Structure-dependent radiative corrections to $e^+ e^- \to \pi^+ \pi^- \gamma$ in the GVMD approach: One-loop calculation in GVMD approach

 where $\Lambda_v^2 = m_v^2 - i m_v \Gamma_v$ and $c_v = |c_v|e^{i\phi_v}$.
 The division by $c_t = \sum_v c_v$ ensures the normalisation condition $F^\text{BW}_\pi(0)=1$.
 In the GVMD model, each form factor term $F^\text{BW}_{\pi,v}(q^2)$ corresponds to the propagator of a vector meson $v$ with mass $m_v$ and width $\Gamma_v$, multiplied by a complex coupling $c_v$.
 As discussed in~\cite{Ignatov:2022iou}, the pion form factor is inserted in the amplitudes by modifying each sQED vertex according to the following rules:\\

 In this way, gauge invariance is preserved and, since each contribution $F^\text{BW}_{\pi,v}(q^2)$ has a propagator-like structure, the virtual amplitudes can be computed using standard loop techniques.
 As already pointed out in~\cite{Budassi:2024whw} for the $e^+e^-\to\pi^+\pi^-$ case, proper analytical tricks can be adopted in such a way that the number of loop propagators does not increase with respect to the point-like calculation.
-Therefore, the matrix elements for the FSR and IFI one-loop corrections take the form of a sum over all possible pairs of resonances ($v$, $w$), where each term of the sum has the same structure as the point-like correction assuming virtual photons with effective complex masses.
-In particular, for those diagrams where a virtual photon connects two pion lines when $v=w$, the derivative of the amplitude with respect to the resonance complex mass $\Lambda_v^2$ must be evaluated and is computed numerically in the present~study.
+For all the topologies shown in Fig.~\ref{fig:topologies_gvmd}, we can write the virtual one-loop amplitude as:

+where the $(1\gamma^*)$ and $(2\gamma^*)$ contributions can be explicitly written as in Eq.~\eqref{eq:fsrifi_gvmd}.
+In this expression, indices $i,j$ stand for the current emitting the real photon in the virtual and Born matrix elements, respectively.
+The virtuality of the pion form factor $\eta$ is equal to $M_{\pi\pi}^2$ for ISR and $s$ for FSR, $M_{\pi\pi}$ being the di-pion invariant mass and $s$ the squared centre-of-mass (c.m.) energy.